-When we arrived at the hotel I quickly discovered how frustrating the job of Officer i/c Passengers can be when things are not going well and young children begin to get fractious.
-There were no facilities for passengers to telephone out of the country but I assured them all, with my fingers tightly crossed, that those awaiting us in Singapore would be kept up to date with our revised arrival time - when it was known.
-Most of the passengers eventually went to their rooms to sleep.
+When we arrived at the hotel, I quickly discovered how frustrating the job of Officer i/c Passengers can be when things are not going well and young children begin to get fractious.
+There were no facilities for passengers to telephone out of the country, but I assured them all, with my fingers tightly crossed, that those awaiting us in Singapore would be kept up to date with our revised arrival time - when it was known.
+Most of the passengers eventually went to their rooms to rest.
 The hours dragged by.

-In the middle of the night I was called and asked to congregate all the passengers in the hotel lobby because our aircraft was ready to resume its flight to Singapore.
+II was called in the middle of the night and asked to congregate all the passengers in the hotel lobby because our aircraft was ready to resume its flight to Singapore.
 By that time most of the passengers were definitely grumpy, especially the parents with young children and, as usually seems to be the case on these occasions it was I, the messenger, who had to field the complaints.
 I made notes in the official diary and dutifully signed the bills for food, drink and accommodation presented to me by the hotel manager.
-Before we trooped out I just remembered to do a head count to make sure that all the passengers were present and correct.
+Before we trooped out, I just remembered to do a head count to make sure that all the passengers were present and correct.
 For a couple of minutes I thought I had lost one - and then realised I had not counted myself.

 "How do I get to Changi?"
 I called after him.